Frequently Asked Questions (FAQ's)

-The consultation is done via Zoom (clients inside and outside Canada).
+The consultation is done via Google Meet video call (clients inside and outside Canada).

 We will only wait for you for 15 minutes.
 The time missed will not be compensated as we have other clients already scheduled.
 After 15 minutes is considered a no "show" and the consultation will be considered forfeited.

 3. What If I need to reschedule my consultation?